freephys/Parallel-simulated-annealing/README.md

 Good luck!
 If you are a skilled python user, I believe you could be familar with the procedures.

 ## Possible Problems
 If you encounter any problems, please feel free to contact me(xiziyi2015@gmail.com).
-And if you Matlab is too old, it may consume too much memory.
+And if your Matlab version is too old, it may consume too much memory.
 According to my test, if I use Matlab R2017b, with a 16G memory in my computer, it could start with around 8 CpuNumbers.
 But as for the machine in my laboratory, with a Matlab version of R2015a, the memory of 128G could simply support 10 CpuNumbers or it will raise problems.

+## Acknowledgement
+Thanks to Prof. Guangzhong Sun, who is the mentor of the thesis.

+Thanks to Prof. Daoyuan Sun, who gave me this topic to solve.

+Thanks to Dr. Xinghua Jia, who gave me the test function of Matlab.

+Thanks to my roommate Sixue Xu, who gave me inspire of the algorithm.